actions/importer-labs/jenkins/valet-dry-run-lab.md

 In the Jenkins pipeline we have 2 stages and 4 steps that run on the self-hosted runner labeled `TeamARunner`.

 In the Actions workflow we have the same steps and the stages are now being enforced using the `needs` keyword.
-We can see this if we examine the `needs` for `needs: build`, which make the test jobs depend on the build jobs.
+We can see this if we examine the `test` job, it has `needs: build`, which makes it depend on the `build` job.

 ```diff
 - stages: test